-CAF is located in Campus 2 where has many trees, and in harmony with nature that provides students a clean and green environment which is favorable for learning and exercising.
+CTU is located on the suburb of Can Tho City where the campus has many trees, and in harmony with nature that provides students a clean and green environment which is favorable for learning and exercising.

 The University has the waste treatment system, fire prevention task is considered important, staff and students are regularly communicated and trained on fire prevention [Exh.9.32.Announcement of fire prevention].
 CAF also assigned personnel to do the cleaning and security tasks.